Skip to navigation

 Overlooking the arena at Tallunglipu

-Wednesday 22nd October started like a typical Indonesian Disaster Day.
-I'd already discovered that travel in Indonesia won't let a week pass without something going wrong, but I thought that after the food poisoning and horrific bus journeys, I was due a respite.
+Wednesday started like a typical Indonesian Disaster Day.
+I've already discovered that travel in Indonesia won't let a week pass without something going wrong, but I thought that after my recent food poisoning and horrific bus journeys, I was due a respite.
 Think again.

 Guests arriving at the funeral